Raspberry Pi Converts Cryptocurrency Trading Data Into Music

 You’d have to be particularly attuned to the currency markets to tell anything about crypto trading from the noise it makes, but this is a fascinating look at what can be achieved with some coding smarts, imagination, and a supply of data.
 We’d suggest extending the project to track GPU prices, but fear the end result might be rather too much like grindcore doom metal than chirpy chiptunes.

-Happily, explanation videos exist from both Esteffanie and Look Mum No Computer, allowing us to wallow in all the technical and creative detail we could possibly need.
+Happily, explanation videos exist from both Estefannie and Look Mum No Computer, allowing us to wallow in all the technical and creative detail we could possibly need.